Kykokos/QuantumLands/README.md

   }
 } </pre>

-If you use this mod in your modpack add to Kube Js server scripts e.g.: adding_all_items_to_tag.js And insert there:
+If you use this mod in your modpack add to Kube Js server scripts something like: adding_all_items_to_tag.js And insert there:
 <pre>
 ServerEvents.tags('item', event => {